CaptainASIC/DraXon_FORGE/README.md

 3. Use `/forge-upload` and upload the exported shiplist.json file
 4. View your hangar with `/forge-hangar`
 5. Explore the organization's fleet:
-   - Use `/forge-fleet` to see total ship counts
+   - Use `/forge-fleet` to see total ship counts by manufacturer
+   - Use `/forge-shipcount` to see ship counts per member
    - Use `/forge-locate` to find specific ship owners

 ## Contributing